spacemeat/humon/README.md

 There are some finnicky bits about node addresses when considering that a dict's keys can be numbers in a token stream.
 They're still just string keys to Humon.
 But, `hu::Trove::nodeByAddress(address)` and `hu::Node::nodeByAddress(address)` interpret numeric terms in the address as indices.
 If you intend them to be read as keys, enquote that term in the address:

-    /foo/"20"/baz/
+    "/foo/'20'/baz/"

-`hu::Node::address()` returns appropriately `"`-enquoted terms if it needs to, and will escape already-present `"`s if it has to enquote such a term.
+`hu::Node::address()` always returns an address that is legal to use in `hu::Trove::nodeByAddress()` to find the node again. `hu::Node::address()` will appropriately `"`-enquoted terms if it needs to, and will escape already-present `"`s if it has to enquote such a term.

     {
         bufferSources: {